Witness the views of the Annapurna, Nilgiri, and Dhaulagiri ranges

 Annapurna Circuit Trail, Manang

-Annapurna Circuit Trek is also known to have diverse scenery that keeps on changing as the environment ranges from lush subtropical forests to dry high-altitude deserts.
-At every turn of the road, there is another natural wonder, such as the cascading waterfalls, the terraced fields, and the rough mountainous terrain.
-Such variety renders the trek a visual delight and a heaven to photographers.
+The Annapurna Circuit Trek is also known for its diverse scenery, which ranges from lush subtropical forests to dry, high-altitude deserts.
+At every turn of the road, there is another natural wonder: cascading waterfalls, terraced fields, and rough mountainous terrain.
+Such variety makes the trek a visual delight and a photographer’s heaven.

 Scenic Peaks